AliEren-Software/CardGame/README.md

 Rule 5 - if there are 5 Cards or more with the same suit, each card's point multiplied by 6 and adds to point

+Rule 6 - if any card is not suitable for any rules their value will be added to total point.

 POINTS:
 -------